GuideNepalInvestingNEPSESIPFDYoung Investor

 3. A drawdown at 25 is a feature, not a bug.
 Lower NAVs mean your monthly SIP buys more units.
 You only lose if you stop.

 4. Don't over-diversify across schemes.
-Three SIPs in three "different" equity schemes that all hold the same NEPSE banking sector is one bet, in three wrappers, with three sets of fees.
+Three SIPs in three "different" equity schemes that all hold NEPSE's banking sector is one bet, in three wrappers, with three sets of fees.

 5. Keep your direct equity small enough that a 50% drop doesn't wreck your morale.
-Whatever amount that is for you, that's your NEPSE sleeve.
+Whatever that figure is for you, that's your NEPSE sleeve.

 Mechanics: how to actually start this Shrawan

-If you've read this far and have nothing set up yet, the practical sequence is small enough to do in a weekend:
+If you've read this far with nothing set up, the practical sequence is small enough to wrap up in a weekend:

 1. Open a MeroShare account through CDSC if you don't already have one.
 Most banks act as DPs and the process is now mostly online.
 This is the prerequisite for IPOs and direct equity.

-2. Pick one mutual fund scheme with a long enough track record — at least 3 years live.
-Look at expense ratio (lower is better) and whether the closed-end discount/premium is reasonable.
+2. Pick one mutual fund scheme with a long enough track record, at least 3 years live.
+Check the expense ratio (lower is better) and whether the closed-end discount/premium is reasonable.

-3. Set up a SIP through your bank's direct-debit, monthly, payday +1 day.
-Start with whatever number you can sustain — रू 2,000 is enough to start the habit.
+3. Set up a SIP via your bank's direct-debit, monthly, payday +1 day.
+Start with whatever number you can sustain. रू 2,000 is enough to begin the habit.

 4. Open a 1-year FD with your primary bank for the FD slice.
 Roll into a 2-year FD on maturity to start a ladder.

-5. For the NEPSE direct slice, pick 1–2 companies you genuinely understand to start.
-Banking and hydropower dominate NEPSE's liquidity; that's where most retail learning happens.
+5. For the NEPSE direct slice, start with 1–2 companies you actually understand.
+Banking and hydropower dominate NEPSE's liquidity, and that's where most retail learning happens.

-You will get the sequence wrong in small ways.
+You'll get the sequence wrong in small ways.
 That's fine.
-The goal at 25 isn't to optimise — it's to start the clock.
+The goal at 25 isn't to optimise.
+It's to start the clock.

 Tracking it in Kharchapatra